Table of Contents

 Emergency Action Plan γ Validator Operator Missing and No Validator Access

 What do we do in the event that the validator operator is missing and access to the validator is impossible?
-If we have backups of the keystore files (or the mnemonic with which they were generated, used to regenerate them) we issue an exit command from a different Node without getting slashed.
+If we have backups of the keystore files (or the mnemonic with which they were generated, used to regenerate them) we issue an exit command from a different Node without getting slashed.- Build another Node, and ensure the prysmvalidator service has been turned off, this is critical as otherwise you will get slashed upon activation.

-Check the status of the prysmbeacon service to ensure the Node is fully synced.
+- Check the status of the prysmbeacon service to ensure the Node is fully synced.
 Do not continue unless your Node is fully synced.

-Import the keystore files as per step 10 in part 1.
+- Import the keystore files as per step 10 in part 1.

-Issue the voluntary exit command as per Appendix E.
+- Issue the voluntary exit command as per Appendix E.

-Power down the back up Node you just set up after issuing the command to minimize slashing risks.
+- Power down the back up Node you just set up after issuing the command to minimize slashing risks.
 Note that the exit is queued - risk is not fully mitigated until the exit is completed to the withdrawal address.